AlexPitTech/coupons-test/README.md

     php artisan coupons:parsing {parserName}

-where parser name is specified in cofiguration file Next starting queue
+where parser name is specified in cofiguration file.

+And starting queue

     php artisan queue:work